Iremsukoc/YZTA-Group-111/README.md

 A modular pipeline for skin cancer image classification using PyTorch, including data loading, preprocessing, model training, evaluation, and result saving.

+This project is developed according to MLOps best practices and uses MLflow for experiment tracking and model management.

 ---

 ## Project Structure